citygml4j/ade-xjc/README.md

 Compiling a CityGML ADE Schema
 ------------------------------
 ade-xjc is a command line tool.
-In order to launch it, open a shell environment and navigate to the `bin` folder.
+In order to launch it, open a shell environment and navigate to the root folder.
 This folder contains the two start scripts `ade-xjc.bat` and `ade-xjc` targeted at Microsoft Windows environments and UNIX-like environments (e.g. Linux, macOS).
 The command below exemplifies how to run ade-xjc to compile the ADE Schema `CityGMLADE.xsd` to JAXB classes.

     > ade-xjc /home/user/ade/CityGMLADE.xsd